Syaamilmaulana256/nanoflex-api/README.md

 ## Error Handling & Feedback

-To report issues or suggest enhancements, please create an issue on the project repository, specifying the error/suggestion using appropriate tags such as `feature-request`, `bug`,  and `enhancement`.
+To report *issues, suggest or enhancements*, please create an issue on the project repository, specifying the error/suggestion using appropriate tags such as `suggestion`, `bug`,  and `enhancement`.

 ## Important Considerations